hero4barca/komaiOrderProject/README.md

 # komaiOrderProject

-Simple django app for tracking and learing balances related to 1) orders and 2) seller as well as earning on komai
+- Simple django app for tracking and clearing balances related to orders, seller and their earnings.
+-

 To setup
 1) clone this repostory